karol-brejna-i/webpage-screenshot-action/README.md

 It also allows to run some arbitrary JavaScript code on the page before taking the screenshot (for example for navigation, DOM validation, etc.).

-It's initial purpose was to help ensuring PR quality (by  attaching a screenshot of the contributed documentation and doing some basic HTML checks), but there may be much more applications of this action.
+Its initial purpose was to help ensuring PR quality (by  attaching a screenshot of the contributed documentation and doing some basic HTML checks), but there may be much more applications of this action.